We Can't Photoshop Our Way to Diversity: The Broadsheet

 ON MY RADAR

-Hollywood reconsiders the bad female boss, with a generational twist
+Hollywood reconsiders the bad female boss, with a generational twist New York Times

-How I get it done: NPR correspondent Nina Totenberg
+How I get it done: NPR correspondent Nina Totenberg The Cut

-Fortnite maker Epic Games acquires Sima Sistani’s social video app Houseparty
+Fortnite maker Epic Games acquires Sima Sistani’s social video app Houseparty Fortune

 The USWNT is an American treasure.
-Pay them a bounty
+Pay them a bounty Washington Post